mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 {: #socket-options-table title="Socket Options" cols="l l l"}

 The first three options can be used to control the pace rate in B/s.
-It is possible to specify individual pace rate for slow start, congestion avoidance, and recovery.
+It is possible to specify individual pace rates for slow start, congestion avoidance, and recovery.
-When initializing one of the three pace rates, the other two pace rate are also initialized to the same rate.
+When initializing one of the three pace rates, the other two pace rates are also initialized to the same rate.
 With the fourth socket option static pacing can be enabled and disabled.
 The last socket option allows to control the size of the micro burst in